 Since 2012, IPL and certain of the related parties have also commenced numerous court applications and appeals in respect of these proceedings, including applications to appeal recent High Court decisions to the Kenyan Court of Appeal.
 These applications and appeals have either been struck by court order, or are the subject of further appeals and applications for stays of proceedings filed on behalf of the Company.
+Most recently, in December 2014, the Company filed its record of appeal in respect of a High Court decision in Judicial Review Number 1 of 2012 allowing the Applicants to institute certain proceedings which the Company maintains have previously been adjudicated and settled.

-All of the proceedings are working their way through the Kenyan judicial system.
+All of these proceedings are working their way through the Kenyan judicial system.
 The Company will continue to pursue its remedies through the courts.
 In the interim, it will vigorously defend any application or appeal brought by the Applicants in any of these proceedings.